SAP/alert-notification-node-client/docs/examples/setup-retriability.md

     }
 });

-// Now each time a request to Alert Notification fails it will
+// Now each time a request to Alert Notification service fails it will
 // retry for up to 5 times with timeout between request for 2500 milliseconds
 ```